NiLuJe/kfmon/README.md

 ## Things to watch out for

 -   If any of the watched files cannot be found, KFMon will simply forget about it, and keep honoring the rest of the watches.
 It will shout at you to warn you about it, though!
-    -   KFMon will only parse config files at boot.
+    -   KFMon will only parse its own config file(s) at boot, but it *will* check for new/removed/updated watch configs after an USBMS session.
-    -   Meaning you will need to reboot your device after adding new config files or modifying or removing existing ones ;).
+    -   This means you will *NOT* need to reboot your device after adding new config files or modifying or removing existing ones ;).
-    -   If it's a new config file, try to make sure it points to a file that has already been processed by Nickel (after an USBMS plug/eject session, for instance) to save you some puzzlement ;).
-    -   If you delete one of the files being watched, don't forget to delete the matching config file, and then to reboot your device!
+    -   But if you delete one of the files being watched, don't forget to delete the matching config file, or KFMon will continue to try to watch it (and thus warn about it).

 -   Due to the exact timing at which Nickel parses books, for a completely new file, the first action might only be triggered the first time the book is *closed*, instead of opened (i.e., the moment the "Last Book Opened" tile is generated and shown on the Homescreen).
     -   Good news: If your FW version is recent enough to feature the new Homescreen, there's a good chance things will work in a more logical fashion (because the last few files added now automatically pop up on the Home page) ;).